Sound and silly reasons for taking out home and non-life insurances

 The household contents insurance covers all your belongings that are in your house.
 As you usually can afford new or second-hand household contents in the event of damage (for example caused by theft, fire or water) if the worst comes to the worst, this is not an existential risk; you will not be faced with direct financial problems if you were to lose your household contents.
 Nevertheless, having household contents insurance could be reassuring.
 Sometimes, your entire wardrobe could be worth quite a lot of money.
 You will also have bought a lot of new furniture for your new house.
 You can also often insure mobile electronics outside the house, but you will have to pay a little extra premium for this.

 Travel insurance should cover more than just your luggage.
 At Viisi we feel that it is especially important that adequate coverage is provided for your medical costs abroad.
 Such costs are usually not fully covered by your basic health insurance package.
-In some countries, such as for example the United States or Switzerland, medical care is many times more expensive than in the Netherlands.
+In some countries, such as the United States or Switzerland, medical care is many times more expensive than in the Netherlands.
+In developing countries, it’s also possible that as a tourist you do not end up in regular care, but in a private hospital or clinic.
+These also often have higher prices than you would pay in regular Dutch healthcare.
 Your healthcare insurance usually pays only a percentage of the amount similar treatment in the Netherlands would cost.
 This is why it is important to have adequate travel insurance.

 What your travel insurance should cover depends on the kind of trips you will be making.
 If you are backpacking through Asia, worldwide coverage will come in handy.
 Are you going on holiday to France with your family by car?
 In that case, breakdown assistance and alternative transport may be worth having.
 We recommend that as a minimum you cover the medical costs abroad.